This website will be updated through the summer with updates and information to prep you for your arrival.

 TTIC Chief Academic Officer

-Tour of TTIC; paperwork; workstation assignments; Graduate Studies introduction; and introductory meetings with: the Administrative Director of Graduate Studies, the President of TTIC, the Chief Academic Officer, the Director of Graduate Studies and with Human Resources.
+Tour of TTIC; paperwork; workstation assignments; Graduate Studies introduction; and introductory meetings with: the Administrative Director of Graduate Studies, the President of TTIC, the Chief Academic Officer, the Director of Graduate Studies, Human Resources and Student Services.

-Individual meetings with advisors and Director of Graduate Studies; Welcome Luncheon and Diploma Ceremony; headshots taken for TTIC website
+Individual meetings with advisors and Director of Graduate Studies; Welcome Luncheon and Diploma Ceremony; headshots taken for TTIC website.
+Registration begins.

-International students meet with HR & International Office Director; Safety Awareness Presentation by UChicago Police Commander; student body luncheon followed by student body meeting.
+International students meet with HR & International Office Director; Safety Awareness Presentation by UChicago Police Officer; student body luncheon followed by student body meeting.
 Tea time mix and mingle with UChicago’s CAM students.
 Registration continues.

 Early in Orientation week, new students are scheduled to meet with Professor Blum, Chief Academic Officer, and Professor Tulsiani, Director of Graduate Studies, to discuss the PhD curriculum and suggested courses for your first academic quarter at TTIC.

-Actual course registration will begin Wednesday of Orientation week.
-At Orientation, the Registrar will go over how to register, what constitutes “full-time status,” and how to get credit for the University of Chicago courses you may take.
+Actual course registration will begin Tuesday of Orientation week.
+At Orientation, the Registrar will go over how to register, what constitutes “full-time status,” and how to get credit for any University of Chicago courses you may take.

-This guide provides information on the different stages of the PhD program, grade requirements, privileges, and academic timelines.
+This guide provides information on the different stages of the PhD program, program requirements, grade requirements, privileges, and academic timelines.